Calm your chaos with meditation: Your free guide on how to de-stress and ignite your inner light with only 1% effort every day

 The upper hara – located within the upper brain (third eye area).
 This is the energy connected with your higher being, the wisdom energy.
 When you are connected to this centre you are creative and intuitive, may see colours or have psychic abilities.
 It is the GPS inside your head that tells you where your spirit wants you to be and helps you to make better choices and decisions.

-When your haras are in alignment and harmony, they are connected along a strong golden line called a hara line.
+When your haras are in alignment and harmony, they are connected along a strong golden line called a hara line or the central meridian.
 This line goes from below your toes (earthly point), all the way up through to the head and out (heavenly point).

 To be aware of our original intention, our hara line has to be straight and unbroken, and firmly connected to the centre of the Earth.